 Mljet National Park is renowned for its almost untouched natural beauty.
 The park is famous for its two lakes, with the tiny island in the middle of the smaller lake.
 As in other similar places in the region (I'm thinking of Slovenia's Lake Bled and Krka National Park), there was an old monastery on the island.
 This one had been built in the twelfth century and was now a restaurant.

-However, instead of visiting the island, we walked along shady paths around the lakes and enjoyed the peace and serenity, and stunning views.
+However, instead of visiting the island, we walked along the shady paths around the lakes and enjoyed the peace, serenity, and stunning views.